V

 Postcard sent from Sweden, 1910

-Not a guitar-lute, despite the oval outline - this is a strange harp guitar with a very strange headstock and even stranger tuners.
+Not a lute-guitar, despite the oval outline - this is a strange harp guitar with a very strange headstock and even stranger tuners.
 2 sub-bass strings.
 At right is the same instrument, now with one string.
 Researcher/guitarist Andreas Stevens identified the player as Willi Meier-Pauselius.
 He says the strange instrument "is possibly his own creation.
 He and his father were violin makers and he announced in Der Gitarrefreund an instrument he had created."
 Andreas further adds.
 "Willi M-P was living in America in the 'twenties, and toured quite a lot.
 I received this information through one of his pupils."
+Addendum: 8/08: the instrument appears to indeed be original, but not his invention - it is a close copy of a recently discovered J.G.Stauffer.

 (both images from the Mozzani book)